 - AI-Based Insight For Betterment Of Customer Activation

-Nike, Artificial Intelligence And Customer Engagement: A Case Study
+Nike Customer Experience, Artificial Intelligence And Product Personalization: A Case Study

-In fact, one of the most astounding illustrations of a well-crafted symbiosis of customer care and artificial intelligence comes straight from their workshops.
+One of the most astounding examples of customer care and artificial intelligence symbiosis comes straight from their workshops.

-In 2015, Nike acquired a patent (based on Augmented Reality Design System) that paved way for holographic technology to be applied to the design of shoes.
-A year later, they invented self-lacing shoes – inspired by the iconic footwear from the movie “Back to the Future”.
+A year later, they invented self-lacing shoes – inspired by the iconic footwear from the movie “Back to the Future.”

-In such a climate, Nike could be forgiven if they kept doing what they were doing and just reaping the rewards (read: revenue).
+In such a climate, Nike could be forgiven if they kept doing what they were already doing and just reaped the rewards (revenue).

 But that’s not the foundation of long-term success for any business.
-Knowing that things are best tampered with while you’re at the top, Nike announced the Triple Double Strategy in 2017.
+Knowing that mixing things up is best while at the top, Nike announced the Triple Double Strategy in 2017.

 What it entails is the following: